 - Post-run – eat a light snack and replace your fluid loss during the run

-In my post, I discuss fueling in more detail, How to avoid a half marathon meltdown – Part 4 of 10.
+In my post, I discuss fueling in more detail, How much, and when to fuel for a half marathon or marathon.

 Both before and after your long run you need to rest and recover.
 The day before your long run needs to be kept to a non-impact cardio day.
 This will help to allow your muscles to rebuild for 24 hours prior to you depleting all of your glycogen stores during your long run.
 After your long run, you need to have a recovery day to help rebuild your body.
 Your legs need to rebuild your muscles that you broke down during your run.
 Also, you need to eat nutritious meals to help rebuild your glycogen stores.